-Why did you come?
+Why did you fools come?
 Who sent you here?
 Are your gods insane?

-A fire spirit of sparks as someone kicks the end of a log.
-Crackle, spin, twist, ripples in the air.
-Hidden fires deep in clefts and gullies.
+Sparkling fire spirits twist as someone kicks a log.
+Crackle, spin, ripples in the air, our hidden fires deep in clefts and gullies.

 You don’t know we’re here.

-A man, an ally from a distant place, long white hair like we’ve never seen before, twists another spare bowstring.
+A man, an ally from a distant place, long white hair like we’ve never seen, binds a bowstring.
 Not too much, just enough to hold together.
 Twist and test.
 Coils it the clever way so the loops spring apart, no tangling: quick when needed.

 A tree of a man has one of your swords, like a toy in his huge hand.
 His other holds a pitchstone dagger to the full moon.
 He’ll see light coming through the very edges of its blade.

 Someone rolls in his sleep.
 A hand pushes him back from the fire.
-Sharp twist, snap.
+Sharp crack, snap.
 Rabbit bone broken for marrow.